EsmaeilShakeri/Chips-Path-Analysis/README.md

 # Chips-Path-Analysis
 -------------------------------------------------------------------------------------------
-In this project we are going to analyse the chips path through the deep learning approaches.

-We will use well-performed deep transfer learning models to monitor the chip path.

-We will use image segmentation models for detecting chips path.
+AI-CMCA is a deep learning framework for analyzing capillary microfluidic chips (CMCs).
+We used encoder-decoder segmentation models to automatically detect and track fluid paths in image sequences.
+The approach significantly improves speed and consistency compared to manual tracking, enabling fast and accurate analysis for microfluidic research.

 -------------------------------------------------------------------------------------------